 The outdoor areas designed by ECT include flexible open spaces for gatherings, three artificial turf sport fields, a pop-up event plaza, and circuit walking and biking trails.
 The outdoor reading room conveniently connected to the library provides direct garden access for library patrons and the preschool.
 The popular playground was designed to replicate the rolling landform theme.

-Over 70 percent of the site’s stormwater storage is provided under the sport fields in the gravel subbase.
-The project protects heritage trees throughout the property through a combination of fine spot grading and establishing the finish floor elevation to minimize soil removal.
-The team prepared a site landform analysis to assess topographical relief.
+The creative approach to the site design allowed the facility to maximize development opportunities and achieve all the community’s needs.
+Over 70 percent of the site’s stormwater storage is collected under the sport fields in the gravel subbase.
+Distinct heritage trees were protected through a combination of fine spot grading and establishment of a finish floor elevation that minimized soil removal.